temporalio/samples-go/README.md

 You can learn more about running the Server locally in the [temporalio/docker-compose README](https://github.com/temporalio/docker-compose/blob/main/README.md).
 And you can learn more about the Temporal Server technology in general via our [documentation](https://docs.temporal.io/).

-## Samples
+## Samples Directory

-Each Hello World sample demonstrates one feature of the SDK, together with tests.
+Each sample demonstrates one feature of the SDK, together with tests.

 - [Hello World](https://github.com/temporalio/samples-go/tree/master/helloworld): Simple example of a Workflow and an Activity.

-- **Basic API demonstrations**
+### API demonstrations

   - Async activity completion: Can be observed in the [Expense Report](https://github.com/temporalio/samples-go/tree/master/expense) example - [Docs](https://docs.temporal.io/docs/go/activities#asynchronous-activity-completion)
   - [Retry Activity](https://github.com/temporalio/samples-go/tree/master/retryactivity): This sample workflow executes an unreliable activity **with retry policy**.
 If activity execution failed, server will schedule retry based on retry policy configuration.
 The activity also **heartbeats progress** so it could resume from reported progress in retry attempt.
   - [Child Workflow](https://github.com/temporalio/samples-go/tree/master/child-workflow): This sample workflow demonstrates how to use invoke child workflow from parent workflow execution.
 Each child workflow execution is starting a new run and parent execution is notified only after the completion of last run.